-Two of the most popular handguns around the world are the Sig Sauer P320 and the Beretta M9.
+Two of the most popular double-action 9mm pistols around the world are the Sig Sauer P320 and the Beretta M9.
 The United States is a large contributor to this popularity because, at almost any American gun shop, you can find a Beretta M9 or a Sig Sauer P320 for sale.

 One reason for the popularity of these weapons is their relevance in the military.
 The Beretta M9 served as the main handgun for the U.S. military for 35 years until the U.S. Army replaced it with the Sig Sauer P320 in 2017.
-Standard military handguns usually mean that veterans and other civilians tend to gravitate to that particular weapon when buying a handgun for private use.
+Standard military handguns usually mean that veterans and other civilians tend to gravitate to that particular weapon when buying a handgun for personal defense.

 What are the characteristics that make one of these staples of pistol reliability different from each other?

 Beretta M9 History

 The .45 ACP M1911 was used by all three branches of the United States Army until 1988.
 In 1988, the 9mm Beretta M9 pistol became the standard issue for the United States armed services.